 Marketers are increasingly looking to CDPs to address the challenges they face, from personalization, to attribution, to privacy and regulation.
 Nevertheless, prospective and early-stage CDP adopters are frequently confused about the technology and its role.
 This is primarily due to three key factors:

 - Many CDPs having previously competed in other martech categories, creating a spectrum of competitors that have as many differences as similarities.

 - Vendors that offer ancillary capabilities to the CDP, but claim the ancillary as core to their CDP definition, resulting in a market devoid of consensus.

 - Adjacent categories (e.g. analytics platforms, orchestration engines and engagement systems) labeling their technology as a CDP in order to be included in RFPs, even as their primary offering lives in the application layer.

 What is a Customer Data Platform?

-A data management platform that is able to:
+A CDP is a data management platform that focuses on first party customer data and is able to:

-- Ingest and integrate customer data from multiple sources.
+- Ingest and unify customer data from multiple sources.

 - Offer customer profile management.

 - Make customer data accessible to other systems.